jimmieego/a11y-intro/README.md

-# Introduction of Web Accessibility
+# Introduction to Web Accessibility